ScottPlot/ScottPlot/dev/API-Plot.md

 ## SetCulture()

-**Summary:** Set the culture to use for number-to-string converstion for tick labels of all axes
+**Summary:** Set the culture to use for number-to-string converstion for tick labels of all axes.
+This overload allows you to manually define every format string, allowing extensive customization of number and date formatting.

 **Parameters:**
 * `string` shortDatePattern